Composante Spatiale Optique

-Composante Spatiale Optique (CSO; English: Optical Space Component) is a French military Earth observation satellite program of third generation.
+Composante Spatiale Optique (CSO; English: Optical Space Component) is a French military Reconnaissance satellite program of third generation.
 It replaces the Helios 2 satellites.
 It is sometimes referred to as the MUltinational Space-based Imaging System for Surveillance, Reconnaissance and Observation (MUSIS program).

 Program history

 Since the launch of Helios 1A in 1995, France has developed a series of military Earth observation programs.
 Due to the limited lifetime of satellites, a program was launched to replace the currently operational Helios 2 satellites.
 This program started as a French contribution to the larger pan-European MUSIS program, and eventually became a mostly French program.
 An agreement between France and Germany was reached in April 2015, under which Germany contributes €200 million to building a third satellite, and in exchange receives access rights to the imagery.
 Sweden and Belgium are also a program partners, which enables the use of a polar ground station.